diego-ninja/blackmine/README.md

 Actually only JSON format is supported, yeah, JSON is cool and XML isn't.
 If you think  XML is cool enough you can fork the project, start the feature/xml_is_cool branch and pull request your coolness.

-We are focusing development by now, on apis marked as stable/beta by Redmine team, once those apis will be finished and tested maybe we can start to look alpha ones with the corner of the eye.
+Almost all exposed Redmine APIs are supported by Blackmine.
+There a few bugs that we are trying to fis as soon as possible.

-Blackmine uses [Requests](https://requests.ryanmccue.info/) as transport layer, in a near or not so near future, I will try to pivot to a PSR18 implementation.
+Blackmine uses [Requests](https://requests.ryanmccue.info/) as transport layer, in a near or not so near future, I will try to pivot to a [PSR18](https://www.php-fig.org/psr/psr-18/) implementation.
 If you can't wait, you can fork the project, start the feature/psr18_or_death and pull request your hurry ups.

-As we are in a so, really so, so, so, alpha stage, of course there are no documentation at all or comments in the code, because comments in the code are no more than a mask for a bad code.
-Check the code and try to understand, is not black magic.
+Blackmine uses [Carbon](https://carbon.nesbot.com/) to manage dates.

 ## Things that are almost complete:
  - [Issues API](https://www.redmine.org/projects/redmine/wiki/Rest_Issues)